mgietzmann/Coppermind/Snapshots/Bycatch Context/Bycatch Context.md

 However, the success of these strategies is not only a matter of design but also of perception.
 Their effectiveness and uptake are shaped by how fishers view the proposed measures, their trust in management authorities, and the anticipated social and economic impacts on their operations (Suuronen, 2002; Squires, 2021).
 Even well-crafted solutions may fail if they are perceived as burdensome, inequitable, or poorly aligned with the realities of the fishery.

-Taken together, bycatch mitigation strategies must straddle a wide array of issues that draw from the technical, regulatory, behavioral, and economic domains.
+Taken together, bycatch mitigation strategies must straddle a wide array of challenges spanning the technical, regulatory, behavioral, and economic domains.

 Davies, R. W. D., Cripps, S. J., Nickson, A., & Porter, G. (2009).
 Defining and estimating global marine fisheries bycatch. _Marine Policy_, _33_(4), 661–672. [https://doi.org/10.1016/j.marpol.2009.01.003](https://doi.org/10.1016/j.marpol.2009.01.003)